mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 daMae has been given virtual carte blanche in the establishment of a veritable Sword of Damocles to hang over Chanestin heads.

-One group of agencies that work in her favour are the militias known as the Aursisia Exèrciti.
+One group of agencies that work in her favor are the militias known as the Aursisia Exèrciti.
 While the Duchess claims to have no official ties to them, this collection of private armies operates in virtual lockstep with her goals.
 The Exèrciti are active throughout much of the subsector